Skip to content

 Observe the action order

-You will see the action to update the Tutorial Network VPC finish, followed by the create action of your Tutorial VPC Subnet.
+You will see the Action to update the Tutorial Network VPC finish, followed by the Create Action of your Tutorial VPC Subnet, then finally the Refresh Action.
+You can now view the Subnets ResourceID and verification of its creation on the Component tile.

 TIP